RobertMartinis/DIP_IT-Docs/docs/getting-started/firstexperiment.md

 | `C:\data\qc_01.mzML` | `qc_01` | `qc` |
 | `C:\data\blank_01.mzML` | `blank_01` | `blank` |

-Sequential mode is usually appropriate when the acquisition software saved one file per sample.
+Sequential mode is usually appropriate when the acqusition saved one file per sample.
+{: .cyan-text}

 ### Continuous experiments {: .green-header}

 Use continuous mode when one file contains several acquisition sections.
 This can occur when multiple sample injections or sample regions are acquired inside the same `.RAW` or `.mzML` file.
+{: .green-text}

 In continuous mode, DIP_IT detects sections and stores the scan interval for each section, instead of considering each file its own section.
+{: .green-text}

 ![Image](../img/getting-started/continuous.png)
 /// caption
 A total ion count (TIC) profile of a continuous experiment, with a section detected by DIP highlighted in orange.
+{: .green-text}
 ///

 ## Exporting features